 Email address: ayaz.gill@uoh.edu.pk

 Abstract: Anthropogenic activities, urbanization and industrialization cause an increase in atmospheric carbon dioxide.
-Current focus of soil scientists and environmentalists to quantify carbon stocks and its flow in agroecological system which is one of the main culprits of global warming and climate change.
-The information on distribution of organic carbon stocks along the soil profiles in relation with changing climate is scant.
-Objective of the study was to quantify the effect of climate and land use on equilibrium of soil organic carbon stocks in soil profiles with development.
+Current focus of soil scientists and environmentalists is to quantify carbon stocks and its flow in agroecological system which is one of the main culprits of global warming and climate change.
+The information on distribution of soil organic carbon (SOC) stocks along the soil profiles in relation with changing climate is scant.
+Objective of this study was to quantify the effect of climate and land use on equilibrium of SOC stocks in soil profiles with development.
 Murree soil series (Typic Hapludolls) in humid climate and was under coniferous forest, and Tirnul soil series (Typic Haplustepts) in semiarid climate was under cultivation, were selected.
 Triplicate soil profiles were taken for each of the soils and sampled at genetic horizons level.
-Cumulative soil organic carbon stocks in Typic Hapludolls soil profiles (95 Mg ha-1) were significantly greater than Typic Haplustepts (30 Mg ha-1).
-The Typic Hapludolls had significantly greater contents at each horizon level under humid climate.
+Cumulative SOC stocks in Typic Hapludolls soil profiles (95 Mg ha-1) were significantly greater than Typic Haplustepts (30 Mg ha-1).
+The Typic Hapludolls had significantly greater SOC stock at each horizon level under humid climate.
 This research concludes that soils under forest and humid climate had higher soil organic carbon stock as compared to the semiarid climate under the cultivation.

 Keywords: Soil genesis, cultivation, climate, land use, carbon stocks.